brakhane/Orisa/orisa-web/privacy.md

   The history of this data is needed to be able to show the SR history, and detect inactive accounts.
   When you set your profile to private, no new information will be stored; but the old data will still be stored.

-Furthermore, the following personal data may be written into a log file to help with debugging, the data is not written into a database, and all log files are automatically deleted after 7 days:
+Furthermore, the following personal data **may be written into a log file to help with debugging**, the data is not written into a database, and all log files are automatically deleted after 7 days:

 * **Your Discord presence status**